NathenDT/Weather-App/README.md

 ### 3. Get API key:

 Go to https://openweathermap.org/api and sign up for an account.
 Then subscribe to the "Current Weather Data" API.
-You will receive an API key and you need to put it in the `App.tsx` file.
+You will receive an API key and you need to put it in the `src/constants.json` file.
-In the `App.tsx` file, on line 33, you will find the following code:
+In the `src/constants.json` file, on line 33, you will find the following code:

 ```
-const APIKEY=<your_api_key>
+{
+  "api_key": "<your_api_key>"
+}
 ```

 and you need to replace `<your_api_key>` with your API key.